-We caught up with him a few days after his Perfs success to find out about his year in Belgium at Lotto, his great start to the season, why he’s happy to back racing for a domestic team and his hopes for the year ahead…
+We caught up with him a few days after his Perfs success to find out about his year in Belgium at Lotto, his great start to the season, why he’s happy to be back racing for a domestic team and his hopes for the year ahead…

 Last year I learnt a lot.
 I learnt that you can’t perform to your best ability when you’re not feeling 100% off the bike

 What kind of rider do you see yourself as at the moment?

 It’s hard to say because I’m still quite young.
 Coming from juniors where I just did every sort of race, from flats to hilly, it’s hard to say.
 I’d say I’m a sort of

 Is that what you’d like to develop yourself into then, that kind of rider?